0xPolygon/polygon-docs/docs/cdk/releases/fork-id-12.md

 - **Why it matters:** Ensures optimal security for Layer 2 chains, bolstering resistance against fraud and data tampering.
 - **Use case:** Essential for chains leveraging zk-rollups for scalable transaction throughput.

-## Upgrade Instructions

-To upgrade to Fork ID 12:

-1. **Backup your existing environment**: Ensure all current data and configurations are saved.
-2. **Update dependencies**: Replace older dependencies with those specified in the Fork ID 12 documentation.
-3. **Migrate configurations**: Adjust any custom configurations to align with Fork ID 12 requirements.
-4. **Deploy the new release**: Follow the deployment guide for a smooth transition to the updated stack.

 ## Changelog

 - Added Full Execution Proofs for transaction validation.